MICS-Lab/scyan/README.md

 # Getting started

+Scyan can be installed on every OS with `pip` or [`poetry`](https://python-poetry.org/docs/).
+The only requirement is to have `python` installed (>=3.8, <3.11).
+Still, we advice to use `python=3.9`, which is the python version for which `scyan` is the more stable.

 ## Install with PyPI

 Available after publication

 ## Install locally

-> Advice (optional): if using `pip`, we advise creating a new environment via a package manager.
-For instance, you can create a new conda environment:
+> Advice (optional): We advise creating a new environment via a package manager (except if you use Poetry, which will automatically create the environment).
+For instance, you can create a new `conda` environment:
 >
 > ```bash
 > conda create --name scyan python=3.9
 > conda activate scyan
 > ```

-Clone the repository and move to its root
+Clone the repository and move to its root:

 ```bash
 git clone git@gitlab-research.centralesupelec.fr:mics_biomathematics/biomaths/scyan.git
 cd scyan
 ```

-You can install it with `pip` or `poetry`, choose one among the following:
+You can install it with `pip` or `poetry`, choose one among the following (it should take at most a few minutes):

 ```bash
 pip install -e '.[dev,docs,discovery]'  # pip installation in editable mode